Once upon a time there was a movie that stayed faithful to its fairy tale roots while adding some welcome folkloric touches of its own.

 But just as the young romantics are cursing their luck, the rain gets to one of Jack's beans.
 The next thing he knows, both Isabelle and the farm are gone, replaced by five vertical miles of beanstalk.

-And that’s where the adventures really begin as Jack joins gallant royal guard Elmont (McGregor) and the rest of the rescue party on a journey that takes them up, up and awaaaarrgghh into the land of the giants.
+And that’s where the adventures really begin as Jack joins gallant royal guard Elmont (McGregor) and the rest of the rescue party on a journey that takes them up, up and awaaaarrgghh to the land of the giants.

 There’s no shortage of incident as people are saved from the cooking pot, Roderick shows his truly rotten colours, and a power struggle breaks out among the monsters as they prepare to end their banishment and wreak terrible revenge.